JeriamyahM/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+ The return function is the closure because its the inner function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+'Dan rolled a' will always remain the same. the number will vary due to 'Math.random'
 c.
 What is the lexical scope of `newRoll`?
+(Guess) The return function.

 ### Task 3 - Stretch Goals